rjsears/Pool_Fill_Control/README.md

 - Added additional relay to control sprinkler transformer so it is not running 24x7.
 - Added new function to control both relays.
 - Added addition debug and logging messages.

+V3.1 (2016-10-08)
+- Added new sensor checking function to check that our temp and pool level sensors are responding as required and included notifications if they exceed a certain number of timeouts or their battery voltage drops too low.
+Also updated pool fill to stop automatically if we lose communication with with our pool level sensor.

+- Updated pool_fill() to include calls to differnt functions to streamline that particular function.
+Also cuts down on a couple of global variables.
+Need to continue to clean this up as I go through and optimize the code.

+- Changed the way we get the pool level.
+We used to have a 0 or a 1 programmed to be sent directly from the sensor.
+We would then make a decision to fill the pool based on the reading from the sensor.
+Now I output the actual resistance from the sensor to the database and using these values we can change the level of when we want to fill the pool within pooldb.py instead of having to physically reflash the pool_level arduino sensor.

 Based on the following hardware: